Pingul/cern/synchrotron/README.md

 # Setup

 ### Compiling
 The code has been tested on macOS Sierra and on LXPLUS.
 To compile it the first time, simply write `make` in the main directory.

-**Also create a directory "calc" in the same directory as this file (`mkdir calc`).
-It is needed for storage of some calculations.**
+Also create a directory "calc" in the same directory as this file (`mkdir calc`).
+It is needed for storage of some calculations.

 Options:
 - It is possible to run the code multi-threaded.
 Go into the `makefile` and change `MULTI_THREADING=1`.
 Note that [Threading Building Blocks (TBB)](https://www.threadingbuildingblocks.org) is needed for multi-threading.
 Installing it on LXPLUS is a little bit tricky, so in general I recommend running the single threaded version there.
 Installing TBB on macOS is easy using [MacPorts](https://www.macports.org), and it should be possible to use `apt-get` on Linux.

+- Normally data is written to `calc/` and the ramping functions are read from files under `resources/`.
+Use the the flag `-DIO_TO_SAME_DIR` to make the Toy model read and write everything to calling directory.

 # Use the Toy model
 There are 2 main use cases for the Toy model: